-Any collection of artefact material as part of a mitigation strategy will need to be done by an appropriately qualified cultural heritage practitioner holding a permit under provisions of the Aboriginal Cultural Heritage Act 2003.
-The EPA's and DNRW's regional managers should be consulted for the provision of general advice including the appropriate conduct of cultural heritage surveys and the necessary permits.
+The EPA regional manager should be consulted for the provision of general advice including the appropriate conduct of cultural heritage surveys and the necessary permits.

 Aspects of the above matters may be referred to the Land and Resources Tribunal and some may also involve native title considerations.